Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Crossings between filled metric balls

 \subsection{Proof of Proposition~\ref{prop-fb-crossing}}

 Throughout this subsection, we assume we are in the setting of Proposition~\ref{prop-fb-crossing}.
-To deduce the proposition from Proposition~\ref{prop-uihpq-crossing}, it remains to transfer from the case of the UIHPQ$_{\op{S}}$ to the case of a free Boltzmann quadrangulation with simple boundary; and to use a continuity argument to transfer from an estimate which holds for all vertices hit by the percolation exploration path at times in $\delta^M n^{3/4} \BB Z$ to an estimate which holds for all vertices simultaneously.
+To deduce the proposition from Proposition~\ref{prop-uihpq-crossing}, it remains to transfer our estimates from the UIHPQ$_{\op{S}}$ to the free Boltzmann quadrangulation with simple boundary $Q^n$; and to transfer for an estimate for crossings between boundaries of peeling-by-layers clusters in $\ol Q_j^n$ to an estimate for crossings between boundaries of filled $Q^n$-metric balls centered at general vertices of $Q^n$.
+Transferring from the UIHPQ$_{\op{S}}$ to $Q^n$ can be done via a straightforward local absolute continuity estimate, see Lemma~\ref{lem-fb-crossing0} below.